shasvath-kapadia/shasvath-kapadia.github.io/_pages/research.md

 {% include video id="bBBDR5jf9oU" provider="youtube" %}
 <figcaption> Matched filtering is the method by which which GW signals are extracted from noise.
 The method relies on cross-correletating a GW template with the detector data to produce an SNR statistic.
 In stationary Gaussian noise, the SNR is expected to be the optimal statistic.
 In the animation above, a template is used to matched-filter detector data strain represented as a time series.
 The template is slid across the time axis, since the time of arrival of the signal is not known a-priori.
 When the template perfectly aligns with the signal, the SNR time series produces a peak.
 Video Credit: Alexander Nitz. </figcaption>

+# My Research

+Text to appear soon.
+For now, please click on the Publications tab in the Home page to check out my publications.